 Avatars are representations of a user’s presence in XR.
 User avatars represent each user’s position in the shared virtual space.
 Each user’s voice realistically emanates from their avatar’s position.
 The head and hand movements of users are tracked and perceived by other users as the gestures of the remote user’s avatar, enabling a level of non-verbal communication that is completely absent from audio calls, while requiring only a fraction of the network bandwidth of a live video call.

-Depending on the device you are using to engage in XR Collaboration, your avatar may have additional details of presence.
+Depending on the device you are using to engage in XR collaboration, your avatar may have additional details of presence.
 For example, if you are using an HMD that provides eye tracking technology, this can translate to your avatar’s eyes moving their gaze in sync with your own eyes.
-From another user’s point of view this can increase the sense of attention they are receiving and ultimately a higher sense of social engagement.
+From another user’s point of view this can increase the sense of attention they are receiving, and it ultimately leads to a higher sense of social engagement.
 Note that in most systems, the user's facial expression is typically not faithfully replicated, but this will change as face-tracking functionality becomes available in VR HMDs.

 Avatar realism is one of the main factors that affects interpersonal interactions and co-presence in XR.
 This can be considered by both the faithfulness of the avatar’s representation of the actual person, and behavioral realism (realistic and natural physical behavior, e.g. blinks).